 Help: FREE tutoring is available in the Marshak Building, room 418S.
 I am also a tutor there.
-The hours for this semester are: Mondays through Thursdays 12pm - 5pm.
-The tutoring center will be open starting Tuesday June 7th.
+The hours for this semester are: Mondays through Thursdays 12pm - 5pm, Fridays 12pm - 4pm.
+The tutoring center will be open starting Monday September 5th.
 There are also online resources available.
 A great place to get math help, even at odd hours, is www.mathhelpforum.com.
 There are a significant number of brilliant people from varying time zones who decide to spend their free time helping others with math.
 Take advantage of this great service.
 Another great resource on the web is wolframalpha.com.
 You can use that site to check your answers.
 Brilliant site.
-Of course, there are other online contenders like YouTube, Khan Academy, etc. Check them out.
+Of course, there are other online contenders like YouTube, Khan Academy, Paul's Online Math Notes, etc. Check them out.
 Google is your friend...and big brother.
+A quick Google search can do wonders.
 And don't forget your classmates.
 You should get the contact information of at least one person that you can study with or get missed notes from if you are absent, etc. You're all in this together, help each other out.
 And, of course, there is always me!
 Don't be afraid to come to me if you have questions or concerns.
 You can contact me via email or see me after class or during my office hour.
 My office hour is by appointment.
 I will also be at the tutoring center regularly and you can come and see me there.